KeshiaRose/fp-auth0-action-marketplace/integration-2/installation_guide.md

 Logins that are denied for any reason will display the `DENIED_MESSAGE`, which can be customized to avoid exposing specific denial reasons.

 After processing, the Actions store the visitor ID in a list of recognized visitor IDs in the user's app metadata.
 This allows the Actions to retrieve and verify the user's trusted devices during future logins.
 The visitor ID is only added to the list upon successful completion of all configured security checks, including MFA if required.
-If you enable the `EXPOSE_VISITOR_IDS` option to expose visitor IDs as a custom claim, a `https://fingerprint.com/visitorIds` claim will be included in the ID token and accessible from your app.
+If you enable the `EXPOSE_VISITOR_IDS` option to expose visitor IDs as a custom claim, the `https://fingerprint.com/visitorIds` claim will be included in the ID token and accessible from your app.

 ## Troubleshooting